mongodb/terraform-provider-mongodbatlas/website/docs/index.html.markdown

 For the safety of our users, we require only consuming versions of HashiCorp Terraform that are currently receiving Security / Maintenance Updates.
 For more details see [Support Period and End-of-Life (EOL) Policy](https://support.hashicorp.com/hc/en-us/articles/360021185113-Support-Period-and-End-of-Life-EOL-Policy).

+HashiCorp Terraform versions that are not listed on this table are no longer supported by MongoDB Atlas.
 For latest HashiCorp Terraform versions see [here](https://endoflife.date/terraform ).

 ## Supported OS and Architectures
 As per [HashiCorp's recommendations](https://developer.hashicorp.com/terraform/registry/providers/os-arch), we fully support the following operating system / architecture combinations: